Armed Forces Medical Services: Organisation

 responsible for overseeing the functioning of the hospitals of the respective Services and also are the medical advisors to their respective Chief of Staff.

 The AFMS consists of Army Medical Corps (AMC) including AMC (NT), Army Dental Corps (AD Corps) and Military Nursing Service (MNS).

 Classification of hospitals

 Hospitals in the Army are classified into various categories as Sectional, Peripheral, Mid Zonal, Zonal, Command, Army Hospital (Research & Referral), based on bed strength and extent of availability of specialties.

 Training institutions

 The Armed Forces Medical College, Pune (AFMC) is the premier training institution of the AFMS established in May 1948.
-Other select hospitals such as AH (R&R), CH (AF) Bengaluru and INHS Ashwini Mumbai also impart post graduate training to the AMC officers.
+Other select hospitals such as Army Hospital (R&R), CH (AF) Bengaluru and INHS Asvini, Mumbai also impart post graduate training to the AMC officers.
 The College of Nursing at AFMC conducts a four-year degree course in Nursing.